Age Of Consent Washington State

 The Role of Consent and the Capacity to Consent

 A critical aspect of understanding Washington's age of consent laws is the concept of informed consent.
 Minors, by definition, lack the legal capacity to give truly informed consent to sexual activity.
 This is because their cognitive and emotional development is still ongoing, making them particularly vulnerable to manipulation and exploitation.
-Regardless of whether a minor appears to be consenting or even actively participates, the law presumes that they are incapable of giving valid consent to sexual activity with an adult.
+Still, regardless of whether a minor appears to be consenting or even actively participates, the law presumes that they are incapable of giving valid consent to sexual activity with an adult.
 This legal presumption protects minors from harm.

 Consequences of Violating Age of Consent Laws